withtally/stGOV/README.md

-# stUNI
+# stGOV

-Staked UNI – `stUNI` – is the easiest way to get rewards from UniStaker.
+Staked Gov – `stGov` – is the easiest way to get rewards from Staker, a governance staking system.

-stUNI is a convenient liquid token wrapper on top of [UniStaker](https://github.com/uniswapfoundation/UniStaker).
-UNI holders can stake their UNI for stUNI. stUNI automates claiming rewards and delegating governance power.
+stGov is a convenient liquid token wrapper on top of [Staker](https://github.com/withtally/staker).
+Governance token holders can stake their tokens for stGov. stGov automates claiming rewards and delegating governance power.
 It's like what stETH does for ETH staking.

 ## How it works

-- Stake `UNI` to receive that many `stUNI`.
+- Stake governance tokens to receive that many `stGov`.
-- Optionally, delegate UNI voting power
+- Optionally, delegate the governance token voting power
-- The `stUNI` contract deposits the `UNI` in UniStaker. `stUNI` assigns the voting power to the holder's chosen delegate, if any.
+- The `stGov` contract deposits the governance tokens in staker. `stGov` assigns the voting power to the holder's chosen delegate, if any.
 Otherwise, it assigns the voting power using the default delegation strategy
-- The delegation strategy can be configured by Uniswap governance.
+- The delegation strategy can be configured by governance.
 This keeps the default voting power aligned with the DAO and mitigates capture risk.
-- The `stUNI` contract claims UniStaker's ETH rewards daily.
+- The `stGov` contract claims Staker's rewards daily.
-- The ETH rewards are auctioned off for more `UNI`, which is added to each user's staked position. e.g. a balance of `100 stUNI` might grow to `100.5 stUNI`.
+- The rewards are auctioned off for more of the governance token, which is added to each user's staked position. e.g. a balance of `100 stGov` might grow to `100.5 stGov`.

-Holders can redeem their `stUNI` 1:1 for the underlying `UNI` at any time.
+Holders can redeem their `stGOV` 1:1 for the underlying governance token at any time.

 For further documentation, see [Tally's docs](https://docs.tally.xyz/knowledge-base/staking-on-tally).